Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 -------------------------------

-This section describes the configuration of the RED Brick with the Brick Viewer Software.
+This section describes the configuration of the RED Brick with the Brick Viewer software.
 The configuration can also be done by the :ref:`RED Brick API <red_brick_programming_interface>`.

 TODO: Necessary software, connecting process, tab description